dmitriykotov333/AndroidLaba1_2/README.md

 > A record in one table can be linked to many records in another table, but each record in the latter can only be linked to one record in the first.

 - RxJava
+> Database operations are synchronous and should not be performed on the UI thread.
+> In the case of Query operations, we can make them asynchronous using RxJava.
+In the case of insert / update / delete, we'll wrap these methods in asynchronous RxJava.

 - Jetpack Navigation Component
 - Motion Layout